phalt/django-api-domains/docs/styleguide.md

 ### Interfaces

-Logic handling the transformation of data from other domains.
+Logic for handling the transformation of data from other domains.

 ---